JanSkn/machine-learning-library/docs/custom/usage.rst

    kmedoids = pl.KMedoids()

 |
-Now, train the algorithm by using the fit function, we will use kmeans to continue:
+Now, train the model by using the fit function, we will use kmeans to continue:

 .. code-block:: python